Qantas and Apple partner on AirTag bag tracking

 AirTag locations will be easily shared on a short-term basis with Qantas and other selected airlines.

-Travellers will be able to share a link to their missing AirTagged luggage with Qantas and over a dozen other airlines using a new Share Item Location option in the Find My app.
+Travellers will be able to share a link to their missing AirTagged luggage airlines using the Share Item Location option in the Find My app.

 On Apple devices the link will open the Find My app, allowing them to see the location of the nominated AirTagged item; on non-Apple devices, the link opens a Web page with a map showing the missing item’s last known location.